clausreinke/netedit/js/README.txt

       - support node resize (if we want asymmetric transitions, also rotation?)
       - allow default styling to be overridden via css (two issues:
          1. don't specify local style if applicable style exists
-         2. we currently avoid css-style in favour of svg attributes) can all configuration be handled via css or do we need additional attributes?
+         2. we currently avoid css-style in favour of svg attributes;
+         actually, 2 might be the solution instead of a problem?) can all configuration be handled via css or do we need additional attributes?
       - allow editing of element attributes (like label positioning, ..);